nodejs/modules/doc/plan-for-new-modules-implementation.md

   - Refine `createRequireFromPath`.
   - See [https://gist.github.com/SMotaal/e73c12bd801d78a3108fa30ecd303676](https://gist.github.com/SMotaal/e73c12bd801d78a3108fa30ecd303676).

-* Define semantics for importing a package entry point, e.. `import _ from 'lodash'`
+* Define semantics for importing a package entry point, e.g. `import _ from 'lodash'`
   - Currently this is only possible via an explicit deep import, e.g. `import _ from 'lodash/index.mjs'`.
 The idea would be to somehow enable the former syntax.
   - `package.json` `module` field? `main` field?